ubivera/.github/Agreements/CONTRIBUTOR_AGREEMENT_JACK_HEGGIE.md

 **Contributor Acknowledgement and Acceptance:**

-I, `Full Name`, have read, understood, and agree to all the terms and conditions of this Ubivera Contributor Agreement (v1.0).
+I, Jack Heggie, have read, understood, and agree to all the terms and conditions of this Ubivera Contributor Agreement (v1.0).

-**Date of Acceptance:** `YYYY-MM-DD` (To be filled in at the time of commit)
+**Date of Acceptance:** 2025-06-05

 **Accepted by Git Commit:** (Contributor to make a commit with this file, including their name above and the date, with a commit message such as: "I, Full Name, agree to the Ubivera Contributor Agreement (v1.0) as of YYYY-MM-DD.")